Company Objectives vs Product Objectives: Spot the Difference

 This blog post is part of a series.
 Get started here.

-So many objectives!
-Company objectives, team objectives, personal objectives, product objectives… and one particularly troublesome problem for anyone involved in product development is the confusion between company objectives and product objectives.
+Company objectives, team objectives, personal objectives, product objectives… So many objectives!
+One particularly troublesome problem for anyone involved in product development is the confusion between company objectives and product objectives.

 We should start by defining what we mean by objectives.